nooby22/Contact-Adressbook-Sharing-for-Baikal/README.md

 # Contact-Adressbook-Sharing-for-Baikal
-Extennson to share Contacts/Adressbooks in Baikal Baikal Extension for Contact and Adressbook sharing with Baikal (sabre/DAV) Servers
+Extension to share Contacts/Adressbooks in Baikal Baikal Extension for Contact and Adressbook sharing with Baikal (sabre/DAV) Servers

 The Extension was tested with Baikal 11.1 (https://github.com/sabre-io/Baikal) for mysql and SQLite configuration